ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/archive-nodes/index.md

 All of the data needs to be fit in one volume, therfore disks have to be joined, e.g. with [RAID0](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0) or [LVM](https://web.mit.edu/rhel-doc/5/RHEL-5-manual/Deployment_Guide-en-US/ch-lvm.html).
 It might be also worth considering using [ZFS](https://en.wikipedia.org/wiki/ZFS) as it supports "Copy-on-write" which ensures data is correctly written to the disk without any low level errors.

-For more stability and security in preventing accidental database corruption, especially in a professional setup, consider using ECC memory if your system supports it.
-The size of RAM is generally adviced the same as for a full node but more can help speed up the synchronization.
+For more stability and security in preventing accidental database corruption, especially in a professional setup, consider using [ECC memory](https://en.wikipedia.org/wiki/ECC_memory) if your system supports it.
+The size of RAM is generally advised to be the same as for a full node but more RAM can help speed up the synchronization.

 During initial sync, client in archive mode will execute every transaction since genesis.
 Execution speed is mostly limited by the CPU, faster CPU can help with the initial sync time.
 On an average consumer computer, the initial sync can take up to a month.